mhorga/mhorga.github.io/_posts/2015-08-06-authentication-in-ios.markdown

     }
 {% endhighlight %}

 Try logging in using dummy credentials and you should see a successful message printed on the label.
+Ok, now that we have a token let's log in using this token.
+Replace the successful block in the code above with a call (_loginWithToken(self.requestToken)_) to a new method that we will create next:

+{% highlight swift %}

+{% endhighlight %}

+Now

 {% highlight swift %}